gf-co/gf-co/README.md

 # Gianfranco

-Into full-stack web application development with dev experience both in corporate and startup environments.
+Into full-stack web app development with dev experience both in corporate and startup environments.

 ## Socials